Safe, Comfortable Surgical Treatments

 Periodontal Disease and Infection

 Built-up plaque and bacteria embedded along and underneath the gums can lead to swelling and inflammation.
-In cases of advanced gum disease, we may need to remove soft tissues using specialized surgical techniques.
+In cases of advanced gum disease, we may need to remove infected soft tissue using specialized surgical techniques.

 Wisdom Teeth Removal